 What if we could provide a preloaded catering marketing calendar for our clients with reminders that show up in our software and in our clients’ inboxes?

-Our clients will have a database of preloaded catering marketing ideas delivered throughout the year.
-They will have the option of turning off the notification for a strategy or modifying the reminder date.
-Our clients can also add their own catering marketing tactics to the reminder system and set their own reminders for them.
+CaterZen customers have a database of preloaded catering marketing ideas delivered throughout the year.
+They have the option of turning off the notification for a strategy or modifying the reminder date.
+Our customers can also add their own catering marketing tactics to the reminder system and set their own reminders for them.

 Why is this important?

-Unless you are disciplined enough to create a catering marketing plan and implementing a system to keep up with it, a system like ours will make your life easier.
+Unless you're disciplined enough to create a catering marketing plan and implement a system to keep up with it, a system like ours will make your life easier.
 You won’t have to remember at the beginning of each month to call inactive catering clients.
 This system will prompt you to do it…and much more.

-Whether you choose to work with us or go it yourself, now is a great time to be working on your 2017 catering marketing plan.
-2017 is just around the corner.
-Plan now to make it a record year for your catering sales!
+Whether you choose to work with us or go it yourself, now is a great time to be working on your catering marketing plan for the second half of 2018.
+Plan now to make this year a record year for your catering sales!

 Please pass on this link to your colleagues and co-workers in the industry.
 The more of us, the better!